andreyomatveev/smirnov-words/README.md

 Paper A69.

 Based on the two Remarks made in Appendix A of the monograph [A.O.
-Matveev, Symmetric Cycles:
+Matveev, Symmetric Cycles](https://www.jennystanford.com/), Jenny Stanford Publishing, 2023.
-A 2D Perspective on Higher Dimensional Discrete Hypercubes, the Power Sets of Finite Sets, and Set Families](https://leanpub.com/SymmetricCycles), Leanpub, 2022.
 See the accompanying PDF-note.

 ## Smirnov Words ##